So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 - Tab bar icons – 75 X 75

 With these tech specs out of the way, you can focus on the pure element of design.
-The key is clarity, because to surpass all the noise and competition in the App Store you need to design for minimalism and simplicity.
+The key is clarity, because to surpass all the noise and competition in the App Store with your app’s optimized icon, you need to design for minimalism and simplicity.
 Your icon has to convey what your app’s about right off the bat, even in the smaller view of the app menu.

 Therefore, stay away from designing your icon with excess and ornamentation.
 Ideally, skip the superfluous colors, images and words in the icon that’ll just distract your potential buyers.
 Remember: On the web, people have a really short attention span and don’t really read content and thoroughly absorb things.
-With 1.5 million apps competing for this demographic’s attention, stick to clarity through simplicity in icon design!
+With 1.5 million apps competing for this demographic’s attention, follow best app optimization practices and stick to clarity through simplicity in icon design!

-For inspiration on what types of icons do well in the App Store, simply do some competitor research by browsing through the most highly ranked and top-rated apps in the store for various categories.
+For inspiration on what types of icons are high in the app rankings in the App Store, simply do some competitor research by browsing through the most highly ranked and top-rated apps in the store for various categories.
 The common bonds you’ll typically spot are:

 - Basic images